 For more information, visit Project Capoeira on Facebook.

-Visit Team Brazil’s Facebook page for the city-wide soccer tournament that uses sports to bring people together and showcase Philadelphia’s rich cultural diversity.
+Visit Philadelphia Brazilian National Soccer Team’s Facebook page for the city-wide soccer tournament that uses sports to bring people together and showcase Philadelphia’s rich cultural diversity.
+Making friendships through soccer.